 As for me, I guess I never really reached the point of no return.

-Also, this is very important to do and I will keep echoing it multiple times.
+Also, this is very important and I will keep echoing it multiple times.
 Please seek medical advice before following any exercise or diet regimen.
 What works for someone may not work for you.